KrystianZielinski1998/docchat-docker/README.md

 # Fork Improvements

 This repository is a fork of the original **DocChat** project with additional improvements focused on containerization, automated code quality checks, and cloud deployment.
+The application improvements included migrating the agent models from the WatsonX interface to OpenAI-compatible models using LangChain, along with enhanced logging.

 ## Added Features